 There’s not too much difference between the pre and post-2018 models, aside from a bit more range in the later cars, so we’d buy based on condition and mileage rather than spec.
 Standard equipment is good, with adaptive cruise control, adaptive LED headlights, sat nav, 20-inch alloys, a head-up display, front and rear parking sensors, automatic wipers, metallic paint and power-adjustable heated seats.

 Unusually for a BMW, the i8 options list wasn't long, but it was possible for buyers to add a surround-view camera and an upgraded Harmon Kardon stereo system, along with a wide choice of exterior colours and finishes.

 Used BMW i8 alternatives

+You could also consider a fully electric Tesla Model S, since it’s very fast in a straight line and has similar low running costs – yet it’s nowhere near as exciting to look at or as good to drive.
 Otherwise you need to look to purely combustion-engined alternatives to match the BMW's driving thrills: these include the Porsche 911, Jaguar F-Type, Aston Martin Vantage and Audi R8, all of which are also available in convertible form like the i8.

 What to look for

 Electric range: It's possible to drive at up to 75mph in zero-emissions electric mode in the i3, but realistic range is going to be in the region of 10-15 miles, rather than the 23 recorded in official testing.

 Battery: BMW covered the i8's battery pack with an eight-year warranty and so far we've heard no reports of owners needed to call on this guarantee for a replacement